sgehling/Learning-Journal/Read03RevisionsandtheCloud.md

 Now that your repository has been ***cloned***, just follow these easy steps whenever making changes:

-1.`git status` allows you to visualize changes you have made
+1. `git status` allows you to visualize changes you have made

 2. `git add` allows you to add all of your changes